Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/MigrationGuide.md

 New features provided by the `DocumentModelAdministrationClient` include:
 - Users can now assign their own model IDs and specify a description when building, composing, or copying models.
 - Listing models now includes both prebuilt and custom models.
-- When using `GetModel()`, users can get the field schema (field names and types that the model can extract) for the model they specified, including for prebuilt models.
+- When using `GetDocumentModel()`, users can get the field schema (field names and types that the model can extract) for the model they specified, including for prebuilt models.
 - Ability to get information from model operations that occurred in the last 24 hours.

 The table below describes the relationship of each client and its supported API version(s):